Looking Up: Dark Skies of Heber Valley

 Written By Kristen Pope

-It was nearly 11 p.m. as we pulled into the driveway of our Airbnb in Heber.
+It was nearly 11 p.m. as we pulled into Heber.
 As my husband and I hopped out of our truck, we noticed a strange green tendril lingering in the sky.
-Puzzled, we walked away from the house lights and stared up at the sky.
+Puzzled, we walked away from the lights and stared up at the sky.
 Staring back at us was the Northern Lights.
 We stood there in the late spring chill, mesmerized.

 This certification process is part of an even greater effort to preserve natural darkness in Utah and on the Colorado Plateau.
 Bettymaya Foott is the coordinator for the Colorado Plateau Dark Sky Cooperative, an organization working to preserve dark skies, which are a diminishing resource in the industrialized world.